 Terminal value

-The earnings multiple method values the company by multiplying its earnings by a specific multiple, based on industry standards.
-This method is quick and easy, often used for small businesses and start-ups.
+The earnings multiple method values a company by multiplying its earnings by a specific multiple, based on industry standards.
+This method is simple and quick, and is often used for small businesses and startups.

-The appropriate multiple depends on the industry, the size of the company and its growth prospects.
-Multiples can vary greatly between industries, so it's important to compare with similar companies.
+The appropriate multiple depends on the industry, the company's size, and its growth prospects.
+Multiples can vary considerably between industries, so it's important to compare with similar companies.

 Comparison with peers